Intervention/docs/validation/v3/introduction/installation.md

-# Installation
-## Installation with Composer
+---
+title: "Installation"
+subtitle: "Installation with Composer"
+sort: 1
+---

-You can install this package quick and easy with Composer.
+You can install this package quickly and easily with Composer.

 Require the package via Composer: